 If you are blessed with extra space, this multifunctional design is perfect for your kids’ bathroom.
 The peach wall paint, accent lights, and marble countertops with buffed faucets are all pleasing to the eyes.
 Very understated, yet chic.
 Apart from housing the essentials of a bathroom, it even has a walk-in closet cum dressing room for your children!

 3. Minimalistic Style

 This Jack and Jill bathroom design is specifically meant for a family that has same-gender children.
-The layout has been kept simple yet functional.
+The layout is simple yet functional.
 The homeowners have used wood panels, subway tiles, and dual concrete sinks in a way that adds a lot of practicality to the area.
 We love the skylight above the tub and the large windows.
 They let in natural sunlight and make the place look brighter and cheerful.

 4. Doubling Up On Amenities

 What’s the best way to remove crowding and prevent screaming matches between siblings?
 By creating a Jack and Jill that doubles up on the amenities.
 Two quartz countertops, under-sink storage, mirrors, and even accent lights provide a much smoother flow of traffic in the morning and during bedtime routines.